 Because histamine production is deeply connected to gut bacteria levels, researchers have been looking into histamine-reducing probiotics as a treatment.

 More so, some probiotics are classified as histamine neutral, or helpful at lower doses, such as lactobacillus acidophilus when taken under 1 billion CFU per day.
-Histamine-lowering probiotics muffle histamine signals, and compounds like the probiotic b. longum display clinical benefits in lab tests against allergies.
+Histamine-lowering probiotics muffle histamine signals and compounds like the probiotic b. longum display clinical benefits in lab tests against allergies.
 However, people are different, and we all have unique levels of gut flora in our stomachs and intestines, so probiotic supplements don't have a uniform effect on all demographics.
 An anti-inflammatory diet regimen that avoids histamine-rich foods lays the basis for reducing histamine levels.
 Incorporating probiotics that assist in histamine prevention or removal can present meaningful improvement and symptom reduction in patients suffering from histamine intolerance.

 Learn More About Histamine Intolerance Treatment